redis/jedis/.github/CONTRIBUTING.md

 # How to use Jedis Github Issue

 * Github issues SHOULD BE USED to report bugs and for DETAILED feature requests.
-Everything else belongs in the [Jedis Google Group](https://groups.google.com/g/jedis_redis) or [Jedis GitHub Discussions](https://github.com/redis/jedis/discussions).
+Everything else belongs in the [Jedis Google Group](https://groups.google.com/g/jedis_redis) or [Jedis Github Discussions](https://github.com/redis/jedis/discussions).

-Please post general questions to Google Group or Github discussions.
+Please post general questions to Google Groups or Github discussions.
 These can be closed without response when posted to Github issues.

 # How to contribute by Pull Request

-1. Fork Jedis on github (https://help.github.com/articles/fork-a-repo/)
+1. Fork Jedis repo on github ([how to fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo))
-2. Create a topic branch (git checkout -b my_branch)
+2. Create a topic branch (`git checkout -b my_branch`)
-3. Push to your branch (git push origin my_branch)
+3. Push to your remote branch (`git push origin my_branch`)
-4. Post a pull request on github (https://help.github.com/articles/creating-a-pull-request/)
+4. Create a pull request on github ([how to create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request))

 Create a branch with meaningful name, and do not modify the master branch directly.